 Health state presentation is a key consideration in the design of valuation studies.
 Presenting health states ‘in context’ affects valuation data and reduces logical inconsistencies.
 Our results could have implications for other valuation tasks such as time trade-off, and for the valuation of other preference-based measures.

-Comans, TA, Kim-Huong, N, Mulhern, B, Corlis, M, Li, L, Welch, A, Kurrle, SE, Rowen, D, Moyle, W, Kularatna, S & Ratcliffe, J 2018, 'Developing a dementia-specific preference-based quality of life measure (AD-5D) in Australia: a valuation study protocol', BMJ OPEN, vol. 8, no. 1.View/Download from: UTS OPUS or Publisher's site
+Comans, TA, Kim-Huong, N, Mulhern, B, Corlis, M, Li, L, Welch, A, Kurrle, SE, Rowen, D, Moyle, W, Kularatna, S & Ratcliffe, J 2018, 'Developing a dementia-specific preference-based quality of life measure (AD-5D) in Australia: a valuation study protocol', BMJ OPEN, vol. 8, no. 1.View/Download from: Publisher's site

 A new version of the EQ‐5D, the EQ‐5D‐5L, is available.
 The aim of this study is to produce a value set to support use of EQ‐5D‐5L data in decision‐making.

 The study design followed an international research protocol.
 Randomly selected members of the English general public completed 10 time trade‐off and 7 discrete choice experiment tasks in face‐to‐face interviews.